 Vitamin B12

-Vitamin B12 is known as a vitamin found in meat.
-It contributes to a normal energy metabolism and can help you feel less tired.
-I think I need a whole bucket of vitamin B12.
+Vitamin B12 is mainly found in meat.
+It contributes to normal energy metabolism and helps reduce tiredness and fatigue.
+Honestly, I think I need a whole bucket of vitamin B12.

 Vitamin D

 Probably no surprise, right?
-Vitamin D is a critical nutrient for almost everyone in Germany.
-The body produces vitamin D when you are exposed to sunlight.
-However, since in Germany we often need an umbrella more than a sunshade, vitamin D levels are often not ideal.
-In a vegetarian diet, the nutrient becomes even more critical because one of the few sources of vitamin D (fatty fish) is eliminated.
+Studies show that vitamin D is a critical nutrient for many people in Germany.
+The body produces vitamin D itself when exposed to sunlight.
+But since we often need an umbrella instead of a sunshade here, vitamin D supply can suffer.
+In vegetarian diets, it’s even more critical because one of the main sources (fatty fish) is missing.

 Iron

-Iron is often obtained from animal products, and animal protein is generally more bioavailable than plant-based protein.
-But: there are good plant-based sources of iron.
-We’ll get to those later.
+Iron is often obtained from animal products, and animal protein is generally better absorbed than plant-based.
+But: there are good plant-based iron sources too.
+We’ll get to them later.

 Omega-3 fatty acids

-Omega-3 fatty acids are commonly found in fish.
-But what happens if fish is removed from the diet?
-EPA and DHA (two fatty acids) contribute to normal heart function – so it’s important to get enough of them.
+Omega-3 fatty acids are known to be found in fish.
+But what if fish is off the menu?
+EPA and DHA (two fatty acids) contribute to normal heart function with a daily intake of 250 mg – so it’s important to ensure we get enough.

 Iodine

-As with all our supplement articles, iodine also gets its place.
-It is generally a critical nutrient.
-In Germany, it is recommended to use iodized table salt and to consume products made with iodized salt.
-In a vegetarian diet, one important source of iodine (fish) is eliminated, so it’s particularly important to monitor iodine intake.
+Iodine is generally a critical nutrient.
+In Germany, it’s recommended to use iodized salt and foods made with it.
+In a vegetarian diet, another important iodine source (fish) is missing, so iodine intake requires special attention.

 Zinc

-Similar to iron, plant-based zinc is not as easily absorbed as animal-based zinc.
-Therefore, intake must be monitored to support, for example, the normal function of the immune system.
+Like iron, plant-based zinc is not absorbed as well as animal-based.
+Therefore, intake must be monitored to, for example, support normal immune system function.

-Very important: if you do not eat a balanced diet or if you eat vegan, it can also happen that you do not get enough of other nutrients such as vitamin B2 or calcium.
+Important: If you don’t eat a balanced diet or eat vegan, you may also miss out on other nutrients like vitamin B2 or calcium.

 What to do?

-Have you already filled your shopping cart with vitamins and minerals?
-Then hold on just a moment!
+Already filled your shopping cart with vitamins and minerals?
+Hold on!
 Supplementation is not always necessary.
-Following the motto: food SUPPLEMENT instead of food REPLACEMENT, we should always first try to get our nutrients through our diet.
-Many deficiencies can be balanced out with a balanced diet and a bit of know-how.
-Only when that doesn’t work should we turn to supplements.
+Following the motto: supplementation, not substitution – we should always first try to meet our needs through a balanced diet.
+Only if that doesn’t work should supplements come into play.

-Regularly include foods rich in a critical nutrient in your diet!
-Legumes give you an extra dose of zinc and flaxseeds provide omega-3 fatty acids.
+Include foods rich in critical nutrients in your meal plan!
+Legumes give you extra zinc, flaxseeds provide omega-3 fatty acids.

-Fortified foods: This is the middle ground between a natural diet and supplementation.
-Some foods are fortified with vitamin D, for example.
+Fortified foods: this is the middle ground between natural nutrition and supplementation.
+For example, some foods are fortified with vitamin D.

-Let’s go through each nutrient so you know exactly whether you need supplements in your vegetarian diet.
+Let’s go through the nutrients one by one so you know exactly whether you need supplements in your vegetarian diet.

 Vitamin B12

-Supplementation can be useful if you don’t consume enough eggs and dairy products!
+Supplementation can be useful if you don’t eat enough eggs or dairy!

-Vitamin B12 is found in some animal products such as eggs or milk.
-Make sure you eat enough of these foods.
-For example, one egg already covers a quarter of your daily requirement, and 250 ml of cow’s milk covers another quarter.
+Vitamin B12 is found in foods like eggs and dairy.
+One egg already covers a quarter of your daily needs, 250 ml of milk another quarter.

 The best sources for you: